YunoHost-Apps/borg_ynh/README.md

 yunohost backup restore auto_nextcloud_XX_XX_XX_XX:XX --apps
 ```

-### Restore borg
+### Restore Borg

-Once you've restored the whole system, you will probably want to restore the borg app as well.
+Once you've restored the whole system, you will probably want to restore the Borg app as well.

-For that, remove the "dummy" borg you installed to do the restoration, and restore borg the same ways as for other apps:
+For that, remove the "dummy" Borg you installed to do the restoration, and restore Borg the same ways as for other apps:

 ```bash
 sudo yunohost app remove borg